Ovyerus/eslint-config-clarity/README.md

 ## Presets

-These are the recommended configurations to use as they combine the [base presets](#base-presets) together with themselves and other ESLint settings to provide reasonable defaults.

 - [clarity](./index.js) The default configuration provided by this package, for use with any regular JavaScript project.
 - [clarity/react](./react.js) Configuration for use with any JavaScript + React